MuhtasimTanmoy/notebook/Language/Rust.md

 **Trait objects**

 When code involves polymorphism, there needs to be a mechanism to determine which specific version is actually run.
 This is called ‘dispatch’.

-There are two major forms of dispatch: static dispatch and dynamic dispatch.
+There are two major forms of dispatch:
+- Static dispatch
+- Dynamic dispatch

 While Rust favors static dispatch, it also supports dynamic dispatch through a mechanism called ‘trait objects’.

 ```rust